Tandanor

-Tandanor (an acronym for Talleres Navales Dársena Norte, Naval Workshops North Dock) is an Argentine shipyard located south of Buenos Aires port which together with Almirante Storni yard constitutes CINAR (Argentina's Industrial and Naval Compound) dedicated to shipbuilding and ship repair.
-It currently harbors ships from around the globe due to its international renown.
-Its competitive advantage springs from its Syncrolift: a shiplifting platform that allows vessels to be dry docked and perform simultaneous repairs on its six slipways.
+Tandanor (an acronym for Talleres Navales Dársena Norte, Naval Workshops North Dock) is an Argentine shipyard located south of Buenos Aires port, which, together with Almirante Storni yard constitutes CINAR (Argentina's Industrial and Naval Compound) dedicated to shipbuilding and ship repair.

+The port now accommodates vessels from around the globe owing to its international prominence.
+Its competitive advantage springs from its Syncrolift: a ship lifting platform that allows vessels to be dry docked and perform simultaneous repairs on its six slipways.
 In April 2019, Tandanor signed a cooperation agreement with City Bank.

 History

 The company was established as "Talleres Navales de Marina" on November 10, 1879, during the presidency of Nicolás Avellaneda for the maintenance of Navy of Argentina ships.
 In 1922, it was renamed "Arsenal Naval Buenos Aires", then establishing as a "sociedad anónima" under its current denomination, with majority of state-capital injection in 1971.

 The recently formed S.A. was created in order to supply the merchant fleet and assist with maintenance tasks.
 It was directed by the Argentine Navy and the National Ports Administration together.
 The company added workships and two docks to its operational base.